 May 24 – June 2, 2019

-DeepMay is a new kind of bootcamp taking place at The Cabbage School.
-The bootcamp is organized by a collective of comrades who work in the tech sector as data scientists, programmers, graphic designers, and product managers.
-The goal of the camp is to increase our collective capacity through sharing skills in a structured way.
-DeepMay combines the speed and intensity of the “tech bootcamp” model, and the collective capacity-building and DIY ethos of communist and autonomous camps.
+DeepMay is a new kind of bootcamp taking place at the Cabbage School outside Asheville, NC May 24–June 2, 2019.
+Organized by a collective of data scientists, programmers, designers, academics and product managers, the goal of the camp is to increase our collective capacity by sharing skills in a structured way.
+DeepMay combines the speed and intensity of the “tech bootcamp” model, with the world-building DIY ethos of autonomy.

-The ten-day intensive will be broken into two tracks: Development and Creative.
+The ten-day intensive will be broken into three tracks: Data Science, Web Development, and Creative.
 In each track, students will learn distinct skills and collaborate with the other track throughout the program.
-To help students get as much out of the ten-day camp as possible, students can expect a packed schedule from morning until bed time.
-Participants will start each day with group exercise, break up into tracks for classes and lectures throughout the day, take turns cooking meals for each other and taking care of other collective chores.
+Students can expect a packed schedule from morning until late in the evening.
+Participants will start each day with group exercise, break up into tracks for classes and lectures throughout the day, and will take turns cooking meals for each other and taking care of other collective chores.

 In the tech track, students will choose an area of focus: data science or front-end web development.

 The data science specialization will cover different data structures, exploratory data analysis and visualization using Python, the basics of GIS (geographic information systems) and mapping, data set gathering and manipulation, interacting with APIs, and using machine learning.